HanetakaChou/PatriotEngine/docs/OIT.md

 The Alpha correction can be considered as the normalizing of the $\operatorname{SV} ( Z_i )$.
 This means that we assume that $\frac{\operatorname{SV} ( Z_i )}{ {\displaystyle{\sum_{i = 0}^n}} ( \operatorname{SV} ( Z_i ) A_i )} = \frac{\operatorname{V} ( Z_i )}{ {\displaystyle{\sum_{i = 0}^n}} ( \operatorname{V} ( Z_i ) A_i ) }$ and we have that ${\operatorname{V} ( Z_i )} = {\operatorname{SV} ( Z_i )}{\frac{ {\displaystyle{\sum_{i = 0}^n}} ( \operatorname{V} ( Z_i ) A_i ) }{ {\displaystyle{\sum_{i = 0}^n}} ( \operatorname{SV} ( Z_i ） A_i ）}} = { \operatorname{SV}( Z_i )}{\frac{1 - {\displaystyle{\prod_{i = 0}^n}} ( 1-A_i )}{ {\displaystyle{\sum_{i = 0}^n}} ( \operatorname{SV} ( Z_i ) A_i )}}$.

+We should use the knowledge of statistics to explain the meaning of the Alpha correction and thus the explanation is omitted.

 ### Render Pass
 > 1\.OpaquePass
 draw the opaque geometries and have the BackgroundColor and the BackgroundDepth.